 - What needs do others have that aren’t being met?

-Obviously, even if you can see value in something, you won’t be able to exchange it unless the other person sees the value, too.
-And, the better able you are to communicate that value, the better the exchange.
+Clearly, even if you see value in something, you won’t be able to create economic alchemy from that unless another person sees that value, too.
+So the better able you are to communicate that value, the better the exchange.

 It doesn’t matter if you’re looking for a job or selling pencils on the street corner: You’ve got to show another person how what you have to offer is of value to them.

-You can have the most magical product that you know will solve a pressing problem or fill an urgent need.
-But, if your audience can’t recognize your offer as ‘their solution’ – if they can’t instantly connect your answer to their question – you’re not going to sell anything.
+You can have the most magical product that you know will solve a pressing problem or fill an urgent need and if your audience can’t recognize your offer as their solution – if they can’t instantly connect your answer to their question – you’re not going to sell anything.

 Fortunately, this is an education you can begin acquiring online, largely free of charge.
 There are many great teachers with plenty of valuable content willing to give you an education in communicating value.
 One of the best resources to get you started is Copyblogger.com.

-This is where a lot of would-be entrepreneurs drop the ball: They have a product that provides genuine value, they’ve figured out how to talk about that product so others can appreciate that value – but they stumble when it comes time to “close the sale.”
+This third step is where a lot of practitioners drop the ball.
+Maybe you have a product that provides genuine value, and you’ve figured out how to talk about that product so others can appreciate that value.
+Alas, when it comes time to “close the sale,” you stumble.

-What does selling something really come down to?
-It is defined by the moment someone hands you his or her hard-earned cash in exchange for your product.
+After all, what does selling anything really come down to?
+A sale is defined by the moment someone hands you his or her hard-earned cash in exchange for your product or service.
 You value their money and they value your product.
 In both minds, it has to be an equal exchange – or it’s not going to happen.

 This might be obvious to you, but you’d be surprised how many people, especially when trying to sell online, neglect one of the two most essential parts of any exchange:

-1) Being in front of another person so you can offer to exchange in the first place
+1) Getting in front of another person so you can offer a value exchange in the first place.

-2) The actual exchange itself – or – closing the sale.
+2) Executing the actual exchange itself – or – closing the sale.

-Maybe you thought that being online would help you avoid those dreaded ‘selling’ activities.
-But the truth is, one way or another, you have to take the initiative at least twice: You have to make an offer, and then you have to ask for the exchange.
+Maybe you thought that simply building a website or posting memes on social media would help you avoid those dreaded ‘selling’ activities.
+But the truth is, one way or another, you have to take initiative at least twice: You have to make an offer, and then you have to ask for the exchange of value.

-You don’t have to be one of the professional doom-and-gloomers to recognize that the world economy is experiencing a revolutionary sea change.
+You don’t have to be one of those professional doom-and-gloomers to recognize that the global economy may experience a sea change.
 The very definitions of education and work are changing.
 The nature of opportunity itself is morphing.

-And yet, with all this change, follow these three principles, and you can make a living no matter what the economy does.
+And yet, with all this change, follow these three principles, and you can make a living no matter what “the economy” or “everyone else” is doing.

-These principles may ring as very familiar to the natural entrepreneur.
+These principles are very familiar to the natural entrepreneur.
 There are those among us who have always been naturally inclined to match value to needs and wants in innovative ways for profit.

-But, this is the beginning of a new age of work.
+And this is the beginning of a new age of work.
 In this age, everyone must become an alchemist-entrepreneur.
-Gone are the days when you could climb the ladder at one company for forty years and collect the mythical gold watch at retirement.
+Gone are the days when you could climb the ladder at one company for forty years and collect the now-mythical retirement gold watch.